riddhi041/riddhi041.github.io/_posts/2020-07-08-Apocalypse.md

   - Blog soldier
 ---

 With the recent happenings, all I can think about is if the end of the world is nearing.
-Will it be World War III that will be the doom, or will it be a pandemic of multiple diseases that shall wipe mankind from this planet ?
+Will it be World War III that will be the doom, or will it be a pandemic of multiple diseases that shall wipe mankind from this planet?

 Sometimes I wonder if the time during lockdown was given as a bonus to stay with the loved ones, or at least stay connected with them, a reckoning that something even catastrophic is going to happen.